Blade of Disaster

 You create a 3-foot-long blade-shaped planar rift that lasts for the duration.
 The rift appears within range in a space of your choice, and you can immediately make up to two melee spell attacks, each one against a creature or object within 5 feet of the rift.
 On a hit, the target takes 10d6 Force damage.
 This attack scores a Critical Hit if the number on the d20 is 18 or higher.

 As a Bonus Action on your later turns, you can move the rift up to 60 feet and repeat the two attacks against a creature or an object within 5 feet of it.
-You can direct the attacks at the same target or different ones.
+You can direct the attacks at the same target or at different ones.

 The blade can harmlessly pass through any barrier, including ones created by spells like Wall of Force.